sidhu221/Dhriti-Rehab/README.md

   being used today?
 -->

-I built this website for **[clinic name / contact, if you want to name them]**, a de-addiction and mental wellness clinic in Hyderabad, to give them a professional online presence and a real appointment-booking system in place of [phone-only booking / no website / etc.].
-My goal was to [describe the concrete problem you set out to solve], and along the way to practice building a production-style full-stack application end to end — from database design to authentication to a deployed, real-world product a small business could actually use.
+I built this website for **Dr. K.B Nihal and Dhriti Rehab Center**, a de-addiction and mental wellness clinic in Hyderabad, to give them a professional online presence and booking system to help users interact better with the clinic.
+My goal was to create their first website which lists out the progams offered, a patient portal to view bookings, and a system for users to book appointments with the consult psychiatrist.

 ---

 ## What This Project Demonstrates

-- **Full-stack web development**: a React single-page app on the frontend backed by a real Postgres database (Supabase) on the backend, not just static pages.
+- **Full-stack web development**: a React single-page app on the frontend backed by a Postgres database (Supabase) on the backend
 - **Database design**: designing a normalized schema (doctors, patients, appointments, patient profiles) with foreign keys, indexes, triggers, and row-level security policies rather than hardcoded data.
-- **Authentication**: real email/password auth with Supabase Auth, protected routes, and a session-aware patient dashboard.
+- **Authentication**: email/password auth with Supabase Auth, protected routes, and a session-aware patient dashboard.
-- **A complete booking workflow**: date/time slot selection, availability generation, booking confirmation, and a patient-facing dashboard to view upcoming appointments — the same core flow used by real scheduling products.
+- **A complete booking workflow**: date/time slot selection, availability generation, booking confirmation, and a patient-facing dashboard to view upcoming appointments
-- **Design systems thinking**: a hand-built, documented color and component system (see [Design System](#design-system)) rather than a default template look.
-- **Working with a real, non-technical stakeholder**: translating a small business's actual needs (programs offered, provider bios, clinic hours, location) into a working product.
+- **Working with real businesses**: translating a small business's actual needs (programs offered, provider bios, clinic hours, location) into a working product.

 ---

 ## Features

-- **Marketing site** — home page, about page, and five individual treatment program pages (Alcohol De-Addiction, Drug De-Addiction, Adult Psychiatry, Psychological Services, Detox & Stabilization), each with its own content, a provider-facing "sidebar" for cross-navigation, and dedicated dos/don'ts and emergency-contact sections.
+- **Marketing site** — home page, about page, and five individual treatment program pages (Alcohol De-Addiction, Drug De-Addiction, Adult Psychiatry, Psychological Services, Detox & Stabilization), each with its own content, a provider-facing "sidebar" for cross-navigation, and dedicated dos/don'ts.
 - **Provider & telehealth pages** — provider bios with credentials/certifications, and a telehealth information page.
 - **Appointment booking** — a real calendar/slot picker backed by the database: pick a date, see live availability per doctor, pick an open slot, and confirm booking with contact details.
 - **Patient accounts** — sign up, log in, reset password (via Supabase Auth), and a patient dashboard showing profile info and upcoming/past appointments.